 Volunteer in Mexico

-Through our partnership with the tree nursery Vivero Forestal Hacienda La Cruz, you can now volunteer in Mexico.
-The tree nursery offers a hands-on volunteer program from July-September.
-Volunteers have the opportunity to stay at the nursery and help with the reforestation process.
-Please click the button below to learn more about this opportunity and if you are interested, please contact Megan Fulton, Executive Director at email@example.com.
-Terms & Conditions; Términos y condiciones; Termes et conditions
+Through our partnership with the tree nursery Vivero Forestal Hacienda La Cruz, you can now volunteer in Mexico!
+The tree nursery offers a hands-on volunteer program from June - August.
+Volunteers have the opportunity to stay at Hacienda La Cruz, located right at the nursery, and help with the reforestation process.
+If interested in volunteering, please contact Forests for Monarchs.

 Become a Green Ally

 Whether you have fields or just a window box, you can plant a pollinator garden with nectar-producing flowers and plants that not only monarchs need, but all pollinators.
 Including plants like Cone Flowers, native milkweed and goldenrod can help attract monarchs.

 It’s important that your seeds be non-GMO so check in with a local farm-stand or garden to see what they use.
 GMO seeds are often created to withstand pesticides and herbicides, but when pollinators feed from those plants, they ingest those chemicals which can often lead to the pollinator’s death.
 You should also avoid use of chemical sprays such as Round-Up in your garden for the same reason.
 But also, a lot of the “weeds” we’ve become accustom to are actually excellent sources of food for monarch butterflies and other pollinators

 Monarch caterpillars only eat milkweed plants and can’t survive without them.
 Female butterflies lay their eggs on milkweed plants, carefully choosing milkweeds that provide nutrients and defense chemicals for their offspring.
 The defense chemicals in milkweed help to protect monarchs from predators and the parasite Ophryocystis elektroscirrha (or OE).